sujkh85/react-router-webpack-babel-redux/README.md

+Imitated an [react-webpack-babel](https://github.com/alicoding/react-webpack-babel)

 # react-router-webpack-babel-redux
-Simple React Webpack Babel Starter Kit
+Simple React Webpack Babel Starter Kit(add react-router, redux)

-Imitated an [react-webpack-babel](https://github.com/alicoding/react-webpack-babel)

 Tired of complicated starters with 200MB of dependencies which are hard to understand and modify?